mkondratek/libjxl-parallel-runner/README.md

 5. `executables/lepton` ([429fe880d331b49a5be08b4d8dc762cbada6d4ca](https://github.com/dropbox/lepton/tree/429fe880d331b49a5be08b4d8dc762cbada6d4ca))
     - lepton

-For libjxl-based coders each version directory contains both `cjxl` and `djxl` compile from a code of specific version.
+For libjxl-based coders each version directory contains **all build output** from a code of specific version.

 ## Run